lumirlumir/fork-eslint/docs/src/rules/no-loop-func.md

 }
 ```

 In this case, you would expect each function created within the loop to return a different number.
-In reality, each function returns 10, because that was the last value of `i` in the scope.
+In reality, each `function` returns `10`, because that was the last value of `i` in the scope.

 `let` or `const` mitigate this problem.